symfony/symfony-docs/components/console/helpers/formatterhelper.rst

     $formatter = $this->getHelper('formatter');

-The methods return a string, which you'll usually render to the console by passing it to the
+The methods return a string, which you will usually render to the console by passing it to the
 :method:`OutputInterface::writeln <Symfony\\Component\\Console\\Output\\OutputInterface::writeln>` method.